BrianHicks/tempo/README.md

  1  | What are my strengths?
 How can I use them? | Fri, 07 Jan 20xx 10:57:55 -0600 | journaling
 ```

-(nb. while the output format may change over time as I develop this system, you can get a machine-readable format of any command output by passing `--format json` before the subcommand.
-That should not change nearly as much, and will be much easier to parse if you're integrating this into a larger system.)

 Then you do the prompt—whatever it means for that particular prompt—and tell the system you've completed it.
 You can give feedback on the cadence at the same time by passing `--bump later`, `--bump earlier`, etc (see the `--help` output.)